TotalChris/ProjectVoyager/README.md

 ### Building From Source
 ***

-**Linux Installer(Beta)**
+**Linux Installer(Beta) By Luis Vervaet**

-To Install Voyager on Linux you are going to need the following prerequisites installed:
+To Install Voyager on Linux, you need the following prerequisites installed:

 * wget